 Will’s philanthropic interests outside the world of neurosurgery include serving on the Board of Legal Aid of Marin, the mission of which is to provide access to the civil justice system to low income, vulnerable and otherwise underserved residents of Marin County.

-In his personal life Will resides in Larkspur, California with his wife and two sons.
+In his personal life Will resides in Corte Madera with his two sons.
 He enjoys kayaking, sailing, and mountain biking and has run over sixty ultra-marathons.